All You Need to Know About Stablecoins: Cryptocurrency’s Gold Standard

 The concept underlying stablecoins is a breath of fresh air to those interested in decentralized finance (DeFi).
 Cryptocurrencies present a fascinating opportunity for investors, but the inherent volatility can be enough to dissuade all but the more knowledgeable from getting involved.
 However, certain ideas are popping up around the industry, like lightbulbs lighting up a darkened space; ideas that help to mitigate or even solve the issue of volatility entirely.
 One such idea is that of stablecoins, and the potential they present has set the cryptocurrency world ablaze, with many different platforms competing to see who can offer the most “stable” stablecoin.

-A stablecoin is a digital token pegged to the value of a stable currency, most commonly, the US dollar.
-They’re designed to overcome the volatility of cryptocurrencies, providing a stable medium of exchange and store of value for crypto users.
+A stablecoin is a digital token pegged to the value of a stable asset, most commonly a fiat currency, like the US dollar.
+Designed to overcome the volatility of cryptocurrencies, stablecoins provide a reliable medium of exchange/store of value for crypto users.
 However, they don’t all work the same way.

-So, what are the different types of stablecoins available, and how do the underlying mechanisms operate?
+Here are the different types of stablecoin available, and how the underlying mechanisms that allow them to operate:

 Types of Stablecoins